-Six research pillars consist of five disciplines that NSTDA research centers have mastered -- Bioscience and Biotechnology, Nanoscience and Nanotechnology, Electronics and Information Technology, Material and Manufacturing Technology and Energy Technology -- and Agenda-based Technology that incorporates solutions to current challenges.
+Five research pillars consist of five disciplines that NSTDA research centers have mastered, namely Bioscience and Biotechnology, Nanoscience and Nanotechnology, Electronics and Information Technology, Material and Manufacturing Technology and Energy Technology.

-In order to build the strong foundation for future development, six areas of frontier research are fostered and identified as Quantum Computing, Exoskeleton, Nano Robotics, Terahertz, DNA Data Storage and Artificial Photosynthesis.
+In order to build the strong foundation for future development, six areas of frontier research are fostered and identified as Quantum Engineering, Exoskeleton, Nanorobotics, Terahertz, DNA Data Storage and Artificial Photosynthesis.

 TDGs are set up in order to integrate and frame the direction of six research pillars, focusing on the translation of research to real-world application in order to realize tangible socio-economic impact.
 Ten TDGs are 1) Precision Agriculture, 2) Food & Feed, 3) Biochemicals, 4) Cosmeceuticals, 5) Biopharmaceuticals, 6) Precision Medicine, 7) Medical Devices & Implants, 8) Dual-use Defense, 9) Mobility & Logistics and 10) Energy.